LudwigStenberg/FileDeck/planning.md

 8. - [ ] Add ModelState validation to relevant endpoints.
 9. - [x] Add empty constructors to entities
 10. - [] ?
 FileEntity: Change int?
 FolderId to non-nullable?
 (Everything belongs to a folder, even root)
+11. - [] Add 'Dto' suffix to all DTOs for consistency in codebase.

 FileService - improvements